Ririn Setyarini: Career

 Ririn began her career as an actress of movie Setannya Kok Beneran ?.
-She decided to retired from entertainment in 2019 because her dream from childhood to enter the politician and councilmember to serve the country and the people.
+She decided to retire from the entertainment world in 2019 because her dream since childhood was to enter the world of politics and become a member of the People's Representative Council of the United States of Indonesia (DPRD) for Gerindra Party to serve the country and the people.